rDr4g0n/JsDebuggr/README.md

 Features
 --------
 JsDebuggr can add, remove, enable, and disable breakpoints.
 It can also create conditional breakpoints, that will only trigger if a provided condition is met.

-It can also scan files for existing `debugger` statements and add breakpoints for those statements.
+JsDebuggr can also scan files for existing `debugger` statements and add breakpoints for those statements.
 In the future, it will be able to store breakpoint sets for easy swapping of debugging tasks.

 Settings